-- a DVD that captures all pertinent content, including typical gameplay, missions, and cutscenes, along with the most extreme
+- a video that captures all pertinent content, including typical gameplay, missions, and cutscenes, along with the most extreme

 instances of content across all relevant categories.
 Pertinent content that is not playable (i.e., "locked out") but will exist in the game code on the final

 Once checked to ensure that all pertinent content disclosed in the completed questionnaire is reflected in the video submitted, the video is reviewed by a